biraj21/json-parser/README.md

 ### Acknowledgements

-I didn't know how to get started with this cuz I had no idea on how to implement a Lexer & Parser. [@eatonphil](https://github.com/eatonphil)'s [blog post](https://notes.eatonphil.com/writing-a-simple-json-parser.html) on the topic helped me a lot.
+- I didn't know how to get started with this cuz I had no idea on how to implement a Lexer & Parser. [@eatonphil](https://github.com/eatonphil)'s [blog post](https://notes.eatonphil.com/writing-a-simple-json-parser.html) on the topic helped me a lot.
 Do check it out!

+- Told my friend [Prashanth](https://github.com/prashanthkumar0) to break the program.
+He helped me by finding two issues:
+  1. no warning for duplicate keys (fixed)
+  2. failing to handle negative numbers (fixed)